rimaout/Obsidian-Vault/Ubuntu Server.md

 ---
 created: 2025-07-19T15:42
-updated: 2025-09-29T23:27
+updated: 2025-11-02T17:01
 ---
 ## Installation

-Download the Debian ISO and create a bootable drive, I used ventoy.
+Download the Debian ISO and I used [ventoy](https://www.ventoy.net/en/index.html) to create and boot the bootable drive.

 Follow the Ubuntu graphical installation, in particular when asked install the ssh server, install it same thing for Nvidia proprietary graphics drivers.

 >[!tip] Give your machine a cool name
 >
->Also I decided that from now my machines will be named after the plates of *other wilds*, in this case I will call this server `timber-hearth`.
+>Also I decided that from now my machines will be named after the planets of *other wilds*, in this case I will call this server `timber-hearth`.
 So when asked during the installation I'm going to call it like this.

 ## SSH